emily1618/Data-Portfolio/interview_cheatsheet.md

 ##### [Tableau Dashboard] Coming Soon
 #

 *Overview of the concept from theory, statistics, machine learning model, SQL, and coding.
 I created this notebook to prepare for interview.
-Source is from everywhere from google search to class room lecture slides.*
+Not all concept is covered.
+Source is everywhere from google search to class room lecture slides.*
 ### 💻 [Machine Learning](#machine-learning)
 ### 🔢 [Statistics](#statistics)
 ### 👩‍💻 [Coding](#coding)